vhidvz/vhidvz.github.io/_pages/about.md

 # Currently Learning

-- Practice and increase my knowledge of [software design patterns](https://en.wikipedia.org/wiki/Software_design_pattern) and methodologies ([twelve-factor](https://12factor.net/), ...) for building software applications as a service.
+- `Rust` as my second primary programming language.
   {: .text-justify}

+- Microservices design pattern is powered by the `gRPC` and other technologies such as `MQTT`.
+  {: .text-justify}

 - Improving my development process by writing more tests for my code (unit and integration) by using TDD (Test-driven development) process.
+  {: .text-justify}

+- Improving my development process by writing more tests for my code (unit and integration) by using TDD (Test-driven development) process.
+  {: .text-justify}

+- Practice and increase my knowledge of [software design patterns](https://en.wikipedia.org/wiki/Software_design_pattern) and methodologies ([twelve-factor](https://12factor.net/), ...) for building software applications as a service.
   {: .text-justify}